rcracel/kiln-java-adaptor/README.md

 * **maxRequestItems** - the maximum number of events to send on a single request.
 Used for throttling and to avoid server overload and failure due to very large requests.
 * **sleepTime** - the time between requests in milliseconds.
 The appender will keep an internal queue of events and send them out to the server at the given interval.
 * **internalLogger** - the instance of a KilnInternalLogger to be used for internal logging.
 The default is to use a com.nevermindsoft.kiln.internal.log.KilnConsoleLogger( Level.ALL ).
 See documentation for more options.
+* **internalLoggerClassName** - the name of the class to be used for internal logging.
+This is an alternate way to specify the internal logger.
+Using the *internalLogger* property should be used instead whenever possible.

 ## Changelog